 The University encourages faculty to consider applying the following good practice in designing and setting assessments, particularly where the intention is to evaluate students’ achievement of learning outcomes agreed for the course and the program:

-- Use a sufficient range and variety of assessments, to allow students to demonstrate achievement, of course, intended learning outcomes: click here for information on types of assessment;
+- Use a sufficient range and variety of assessments, to allow students to demonstrate achievement, of course, intended learning outcomes;

 - Coordinate among faculty to manage the number, timing, and type of assessments required of students for the Term, to ensure that students are not over-assessed or over-burdened;

-- Design assessments that decrease the likelihood of plagiarism by requiring students to apply, analyze, evaluate and synthesize information (rather than recall facts or concepts which could be easily reproduced from websites or other sources): click here for more information;
+- Design assessments that decrease the likelihood of plagiarism by requiring students to apply, analyze, evaluate and synthesize information (rather than recall facts or concepts that could be easily reproduced from websites or other sources);

 - Make past examination papers available to students to inform and direct students’ learning.